Ism-ail11/Speech-recognition-using-CNN/README.md

 Finally, I integrated the trained CNN model with MFCC into a practical speech recognition application.
 The application accepted audio inputs, processed them using the pre-trained CNN model with MFCC, and generated the corresponding transcriptions or text outputs.
 I also implemented post-processing techniques such as language modeling or decoding algorithms to further enhance the accuracy and fluency of the transcriptions.

 Through this project, I aimed to showcase the effectiveness of combining CNN architectures with MFCC features for speech recognition tasks.
-The utilization of MFCC provided a frequency-based representation that captured important characteristics of the audio signal, while the CNN model leveraged its ability to learn hierarchical features from large-scale datasets, resulting in improved accuracy and robustness in transcribing spoken words into written text. le lien de telechargement de dataset : http://download.tensorflow.org/data/speech_commands_v0.01.tar.gz
+The utilization of MFCC provided a frequency-based representation that captured important characteristics of the audio signal, while the CNN model leveraged its ability to learn hierarchical features from large-scale datasets, resulting in improved accuracy and robustness in transcribing spoken words into written text.

+the dataset download link : http://download.tensorflow.org/data/speech_commands_v0.01.tar.gz